-Early Origins of the MacMachyn family
+Early Origins of the Macmachyn family

-Monmouthshire (Welsh: Sir Fynwy), at Machen, a parish, in the union of Newport, partly in the hundred of Wentlloog, South Wales.
+The surname Macmachyn was first found in Monmouthshire (Welsh: Sir Fynwy), at Machen, a parish, in the union of Newport, partly in the hundred of Wentlloog, South Wales.

-Early History of the MacMachyn family
+Early History of the Macmachyn family

-MacMachyn Spelling Variations
+Macmachyn Spelling Variations

-Early Notables of the MacMachyn family (pre 1700)
+Early Notables of the Macmachyn family

-(c.
+Prominent amongst the family during the late Middle Ages was Thomas Machen (c.
 1541-1614), an English mercer who was mayor of Gloucester three times, Member of Parliament for Gloucester in 1614; Bathsua Reginald Makin (c.1600-c.1675) English middle-class proto-feminist who...

-Migration of the MacMachyn family to Ireland
+Migration of the Macmachyn family to Ireland

-Some of the MacMachyn family moved to Ireland, but this topic is not covered in this excerpt.
+Some of the Macmachyn family moved to Ireland, but this topic is not covered in this excerpt.

-Another 145 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 31 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the MacMachyn family to the New World and Oceana
+Migration of the Macmachyn family

 The Welsh began to emigrate to North America in the late 1800s and early 1900s in search of land, work, and freedom.
 Those that arrived helped shape the industry, commerce, and the cultural heritage of both Canada and the United States.
-The records regarding immigration and passenger show a number of people bearing the name MacMachyn: Bernard, Charles, Hugh, James, John, Michael, Patrick, Steven and Thomas Mackin all arrived in Philadelphia, Pennsylvania between 1840 and 1860; Hugh, Michael, Patrick, Thomas and William Macken also arrived in Philadelphia between 1840 and 1860.
+The records regarding immigration and passenger show a number of people bearing the name Macmachyn: Bernard, Charles, Hugh, James, John, Michael, Patrick, Steven and Thomas Mackin all arrived in Philadelphia, Pennsylvania between 1840 and 1860; Hugh, Michael, Patrick, Thomas and William Macken also arrived in Philadelphia between 1840 and 1860.